tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - PD-1: regulates T lymphocyte activity in tissues/tumors, expressed on APCS, monocytes, NK/NKT cells, macrophages, activated T cells, B cells, ligands are PD-L1/2
  - CTLA-4: receptor homologous to CD28, inhibits T lymphocytes by competing with CD28 for binding, expressed on FoxP3-induced Tregs, activated T cells, ligands are CD80/86 (B7-1/2)
  - HLA-G: HLA class I molecule, ligands are ILT-2/4, KIR2DL4
+# The role of immune checkpoints in cardiovascular disease
+ - cardiovascular irAEs: atherosclerosis, myocarditis, cardiomyopathy
+ - inhibition of vascular inhibitor checkpoints is associated with increased atherosclerotic burden and plaque instability (ICs protect against atherosclerosis by inhibiting T cell activity and cytokine production, promoting Treg differentiation, inducing T cell exhaustion)
+ - PD-L1 on endothelial cells might promote plaque stability by reducing apoptosis and increasing expression of tight junction molecules
+ - in heart, ICs downregulate immune response to protect against cardiac injury by reducing T cell activity and migration (inhibiton of ICs can induce T cell-mediated myocarditis)
+ - JAK/STAT involved in both PD-L1/2 and CD80/86 signaling, related to irAEs perhaps (JAK inhibitors for autoimmune disorders may be useful for irAE treatment)
 # The role of metabolic dysfunction in T cell exhaustion during chronic viral infection
  - dysfunction of T cell metabolism contributes to exhaustion
  - naive (Th0) and memory T cells rely mostly on OXPHOS and FA oxidation for energy, metabolism reprogrammed upon antigen recognition (generates energy but also fuels intermediates for nucleotide, amino acid, and FA synthesis and mitochondrial function, all important for T cell proliferation, differentiation, function), enhanced glycolysis ("Warburg effect", lactic acid fermentation rather than TCA despite normoxic conditions which is less efficient ATP production wise but faster kinetically, glycolysis also helps create intermediates for biomolecule synthesis) important reprogramming during CD4<sup>+</sup> and CD8<sup>+</sup> T cell activation and functioning